Charan-Karthik/Charan-Karthik/README.md

 <h1 align="center"> Charan Karthik </h1>
-<p align="center"> Welcome to my Github page! </p>
+<p align="center"> Welcome to my Github page!
+Check out my pinned repositories for some cool projects I've been working on :) </p>

 👨🏾‍💻 _**Who am I?**_
 I am a software engineer with experience in full-stack development in three tech stacks (Python, Java, and Javascript/MERN).

 🌱 _**I'm currently working on**_
 * maintaining and improving my coding skills (mainly by developing personal projects and challenging myself to try doing things a different way or learn how to implement a new feature)
-* learning new languages (currently: Swift)
+* learning new programming languages (currently: Swift)
-* practicing data structures, design, and algorithms (on websites such as Leetcode and HackerRank).
+* practicing data structures and algorithms (on websites such as Leetcode and HackerRank).

 ### _What's next?_
   I am seeking employment opportunities in sofware engineering so that I can apply my skills, collaborate with others, and continue learning and improving as a developer.

 📬 **The best way to contact me** is through [Linkedin](https://www.linkedin.com/in/charankarthik)

+---

 <!--
 ### Hi there 👋